 |An installation of any compatible release of CAST AIP (see table above)|

 Download and installation instructions

-When using AIP Console, the extension will be installed automatically when a .XAML file is encountered in the delivered source code.
-You should check before beginning the analysis (i.e. by performing an Advanced onboarding) that the correct extension release is being used.
-If you need to change the release, use the Included interface in AIP Console:
+When using CAST Console, the extension will be installed automatically when a .XAML file is encountered in the delivered source code.
+If you need to change the release, use the Included interface in Console: